-Brexit Was Always a British Existential Crisis
+Why Britain Brexited

 For Thatcher, Maastricht was a historic mistake.
 In September 1992, in a speech to the World Economic Development Conference in the United States, Thatcher predicted “chaos” if the single currency was introduced.
 “Huge sums would have to be transferred from richer to poorer countries and regions to allow them to take the strain.
 Even then, unemployment and mass migration across now-open frontiers would follow.
 And a full-fledged single currency would allow no escape hatch.”
 She then laid out the consequences: “The growth of extremist parties, battening on fears about mass immigration and unemployment, offering a real—if thoroughly unwelcome—alternative to the Euro-centrist political establishment.
 If, in addition, you were to create a supranational European federation, and the people could no longer hold their national parliaments to account, extremism could only grow further.”
 As forecasts go, it was remarkably prescient.

 But Thatcher was no longer in power.
 Maastricht had been ratified and its own remorseless logic left Britain in a familiar quandary soon after.
-The treaty crystalized the age-old British dilemma between sovereign control and supranational influence.
+The treaty crystallized the age-old British dilemma between sovereign control and supranational influence.
 In joining the club, Britain had chosen influence—yet it had been unable to stop the federal project.
 Faced with this reality, it reverted to control by sitting out the EU’s latest project.

 But this presented a problem.
 Britain was no longer an equal partner, because it did not share the same challenges and interests that came from a shared currency and open borders.
 New European institutions, such as the European Central Bank, did not affect Britain in the same way they affected Germany or France.
 What if these core European countries began to caucus to control European decision making?
 Britain was in a club because influencing that club’s decisions was in its economic interest—and yet it had ceded some of that influence by drifting into a half-in, half-out status.
 Had it unintentionally found itself in the worst of all worlds, or the best?